 - Account management – Use Okta to create and assign user names, profiles, and permissions and bind your users' accounts to a single corporate user ID and password.

-- Importing users – Bring in users from Active Directory (AD), Lightweight Directory Access Protocol (LDAP), or certain HR apps.
-You can do a bulk user import, or configure Okta to regularly pull user profile data from your source of truth so your system always has the latest updates.
+- Importing users – Import users from Active Directory (AD), Lightweight Directory Access Protocol (LDAP), or certain human resources apps.
+You can do a bulk user import, or configure Okta to regularly pull user profile data from a source of truth so your system always has the latest updates.

 - Configuring rules and work flows – Require specific password rules, synchronize and import groups from external applications, and automatically deprovision users in Okta, AD, or LDAP.

-- Reports – Generate reports and audit trails to help you ensure efficient account usage.
+- Reports – Generate reports and audit trails to determine where changes are required to ensure efficiency.

 Okta provides several methods for handling provisioning in a cloud based environment:

 - AD integration – Okta provides a lightweight, on-premises Active Directory integration to synchronize with your AD configuration.
 You can set up real-time synchronization and Just-in-Time provisioning so that you always have the latest user profiles and do not have to wait for scheduled imports.